oliviaellis65/docs/docs/source/modules.rst

 .. raw:: html

-   Outputs highlighted in <span style="background-color: green; color: black; font-weight:bold; padding: 2px 6px; border-radius: 4px;">green</span><span style="display:inline;"> are used in subsequent modules, or can be supplied by the user if the current module was bypassed.
+   Outputs highlighted in <span style="background-color: green; color: white; font-weight:bold; padding: 2px 6px; border-radius: 4px;">green</span><span style="display:inline;"> are used in subsequent modules, or can be supplied by the user if the current module was bypassed.

 Jump to:

 - :ref:`QC<qc>`
 - :ref:`Process<process>`
 - :ref:`Annotate<celltypist>`